The research process

 Citing sources “in text”

-If you use a direct quote, paraphrase, or the ideas of another author, you should cite that author within your project, presentation, or paper.
+If you quote or paraphrase the work of another author, you should cite that author within your project, presentation, or paper.
 This is known as an “in text” citation.
-Example of an in text citation using APA citation style:
+Below is an example of an in text citation using MLA citation style:

-George and Harold were stunned to see “a pudgy old guy in his underwear with a red cape flowing behind him” (Pilkey, 1997, p.
-61).
+George and Harold were stunned to see “a pudgy old guy in his underwear with a red cape flowing behind him” (Pilkey 61).

 - Pilkey is the surname of the author

 - 61 is the page on which the quotation can be found

 At the end of your project, presentation, or paper, you should provide a list of the resources in which you found your information.
 Include all available important elements.
 Here are examples of references for commonly used types of resources in MLA citation style:

 Author.
 “Title of article.”
 Website, Publication date, url, date of access.

 Author.
 “Title of article.”
 Journal, vol. number, issue number, year of publication, page numbers, url, date of access.